 Risk: Uncertainties from a shared directive make it less clear on who is in charge; managers can become resentful because of limited control.
 Requires roles and responsibilities to be clarified so people find their places in the transition.

-Application: When implementing a new software or system.
+Application: When changing the way of working (WOW), implementing a major project, program, or system.

 Method: The consultant or interim manager owns the process and has full control over resources, while the client is fully dependent on the external leader.